Hank Penny: Career

 A lifelong fan of jazz, Penny recorded an instrumental "Hillbilly Be-Bop" (King 795, 1949).
 It was one of the first western swing numbers to incorporate bebop, the new sound in jazz.
-His bands included jazz sidemen such as guitarists Jimmy Wyble, and Benny Garcia.
-And for a time in 1950, singer Jaye P. Morgan was part of his band 'The Penny Serenaders'.
+His bands included jazz sidemen such as guitarists Jimmy Wyble and Benny Garcia.

 Along with Amand Gautier, Penny co-founded the Palomino Club in Hollywood in 1949.
 The club was open seven days a week.
 On Monday nights after closing time, it was "open stage" to west coast jazz musicians.

 Penny was known for his unwillingness to compromise and occasionally combative attitude.
-He walked out on a 1945 engagement at Venice Pier, when dance promoter Bert "Foreman" Phillips, insisted Penny direct his musicians to quit playing improvisational jazz solos, and stick to melodic instrumental passages in the style of conventional country singers such as Ernest Tubb or Roy Acuff.
+He walked out on a 1945 engagement at Venice Pier when dance promoter Bert "Foreman" Phillips insisted Penny direct his musicians to quit playing improvisational jazz solos and stick to melodic instrumental passages in the style of conventional country singers such as Ernest Tubb or Roy Acuff.
 Phillips frequently booked Grand Ole Opry artists at his dancehalls, and did not personally care for the jazz elements of western swing.
 When Phillips demanded Penny fire Wyble, Boggs, and fiddler Harold Hensley for continuing to improvise, Penny just dissolved the band.
 He was also known to stand up to promoters and to King Records president Syd Nathan.

 Penny's recordings for King included some of the finest musicians in western music, such as guitarists Wyble, Benny Garcia, and Roy Lanham, fiddlers Harold Hensley, Max Fidler, and Billy Hill (not the songwriter), and steel guitarists Noel Boggs, Joaquin Murphey, Ralph Miele, Speedy West, and Herb Remington.
 Many of Penny's sidemen also worked with Spade Cooley's band.
 For several years, starting in 1948, Penny was a member of the cast of Cooley's Saturday night television show over KTLA-TV in his guise as a country comedian ("That Plain Ol' Country Boy"), and seldom performed music on the show, even though he and his band played dances throughout the Los Angeles area.
 In 1952, Penny began hosting his own local Los Angeles TV series, The Hank Penny Show, which was canceled after seven weeks.

 By 1954, Penny moved to Las Vegas, where he began a seven-year run as a performer at the Golden Nugget casino, fronting a band that included steel guitar virtuoso Curly Chalker and at the same time, Roy Clark, whose own comedy delivery was influenced considerably by Penny's onstage comic timing.
 Penny's band backed Clark on his first album for Capitol Records.